 What is 2-1-1?

-2-1-1 is United Way's free and confidential referral service available 24/7 that helps people find the local resources they need, when they need them.
+2-1-1 is United Way's free and confidential referral service available 24/7 online that helps people find the local resources they need, when they need them.
 One call to 2-1-1 connects you to someone who can help you navigate the maze of human services to get you the help you need.
 2-1-1 offers information about food, housing, employment, childcare, transportation, health services, tax assistance, eldercare, legal assistance, domestic violence help, after school programs, and other crisis hotlines.
-2-1-1's trained information and referral specialists can help you find resources for all of these needs and more.
+Live 2-1-1 trained information and referral specialists are available Monday - Friday 8am - 5pm CT to help you find resources for all of these needs and more.
 Simply dial 2-1-1 and stay on the line to speak with an information and referral specialist about your needs.

 How do I connect?

-• Visit tn211.myresourcedirectory.com to search by category of service/ need, county, or zip code.
+- Visit https://team211.communityos.org/homepage-uwgn to search by category of service/ need, county, or zip code.

 Add your organization to 2-1-1

-If your organization focuses on providing a social service, you can join the 2-1-1 resource database.
+If your organization provides a social service, you can join the 2-1-1 resource database.
 Qualifying organizations are 501(c)3 non-profits, government agencies, faith-based organizations, or other organizations that contribute social services.
-For complete qualifications and to add your organization to 2-1-1's database, click the button below.
+You do NOT need to be a United Way partner to be added to the database.
+For complete qualifications and to add your organization to 2-1-1's database, email lisa.lumb@unitedwaygn.org and lakelia.lovan@unitedwaygn.org.

 What is the Benefit Kitchen?